JakeLi2001/mini-sql-projects/README.md

 # Mini SQL Projects

-This repo will host all of my mini SQL projects.
+This repo will host all the mini SQL projects I did in each individual folder.

 ## General steps I will follow for each mini project:
 1. Find a dataset and examine it's features and data types.